practice areas

 Because consumers cannot personally vet every transaction they make, federal and state legislators have imposed laws that allow for private rights of action against businesses that are caught in dishonest dealings.
 These laws allow consumers, through representation by attorneys, to hold businesses accountable and recoup what they’ve lost from deceptive acts.

-Consumer Litigation in which Almeida Law Group has served as Lead or Co-Lead Counsel:
+False Advertising Cases in which Almeida Law Group has served as Lead or Co-Lead Counsel:

 Contact us for a free case evaluation